 Section 504 of the Rehabilitation Act & Americans with Disabilities Act

 Persons with disabilities have the right to equal opportunity for education as prescribed by law.
-Disability Services is responsible for creating a barrier-free environment while empowering students to grow towards independence and self-assertion.
+Access & Disability Resources is responsible for creating a barrier-free environment while empowering students to grow towards independence and self-assertion.

-Concerns or complaints should be directed to the ADA/Disability Services Designee: Caidin Riley, Director of Disability Services at 651.846.1547 or email Caidin Riley.
+Concerns or complaints should be directed to the ADA/Access & Disability Resources Designee: Caidin Riley, Director of Access & Disability Resources at 651.846.1547 or email Caidin Riley.
 For TTY Communication, contact the Minnesota Relay Service at 7-1-1 or 1.800.627.3529.